radical-cybertools/radical.pilot/docs/architecture/configuration.md

     same node as the parent agent; is set to `node` when the respective agent is to be started on an otherwise unoccupied node
-  * `mode` is set to `shared`, if the agent's node can also be used to execute compute units; is set to `reserved` if the node is exclusively used for the agent, and not shared with the workload.
+  * `mode` is set to `shared`, if the agent's node can also be used to execute tasks; is set to `reserved` if the node is exclusively used for the agent, and not shared with the workload.
   * `partition` allows to run multiple independent agent instances in the same pilot job, each managing a subset (partition) of the available nodes.